qtekfun/qtekfun.github.io/_posts/2024-01-05-write-jekyll-post-from-android.md

 ### 2. Configuring Termux

 When opening Termux first time, you will have to update local packages at least.
 To do that, run `pkg upgrade` and answer "y" to all the questions.
+I made a post here about [Termux Tips](/_posts/2024-01-17-Termux-Tips.md) that does that in one command only.

 You will also need to have access to the storage from termux to use your Android's text editor.
 To grant that you need to run `termux-setup-storage`.